Scenes and Branch

 In short, jumpLabel

-is similar to a goto
+is similar to the goto

 .